In light of Valve removing a link to Steam Machines from the front page of Steam, we've republished this article, originally written in July 2017.

 January 2014: An update to SteamOS alchemist adds AMD graphics support.

 June 2014: The Alienware Steam Machine is ready to go, but SteamOS and the controller still aren’t.
-Dell with Windows.
+Dell decides to ship it as the Alienware Alpha with Windows.

 March 2015: Valve announces the HTC Vive and Steam Link.